marcaaron/react-pdf-to-image/README.md

 # react-pdf-to-image

-A a render prop component wrapper around pdf.js that asynchronously converts PDF files into data URLs in the browser.
+A a render prop component wrapper around [pdf.js](https://github.com/mozilla/pdf.js) that asynchronously converts PDF files into data URLs in the browser.

-## Install

-`yarn add react-pdf-to-image`

-`npm i --save react-pdf-to-image`

 ## Example Usage